FFA Board nominees Scorecard

 Foster and Reid would need the support of a majority of state member federations and Women's Council members, and that would require the 30 voters, presumably guided by their respective Boards at least in the case of the state member federations, to exercise a degree of independence when it comes to the ballot box.
 Foster has also nominated as chairman.

 The AAFC's community forum in Melbourne on 12 November should be fascinating with Carrozzi, Foster, Moulis, Nikou, Nogarotto and Shield in attendance, and the ultimate numbers' man, Conroy, yet to make up his mind.

 Conroy has a pre-existing commitment to the Andrew Bolt television program.
 Other candidates not attending have also indicated they have other commitments.
 The AAFC's forum will be broadcast live on FNR Radio and webcast via their Facebook page and will use the hashtag #FFAvotes.

 Clockwise from top left: Bailes, Reid, Nikou, Foster, Moulis, Rendell, Carrozzi, Shield

 * We define government and international relations experience as having worked in government at a senior level (senior executive service or above), or participated in, or led, overseas delegations or missions on behalf of government or a government agency.
 Such experience is a qualitatively different from responsibility for international experience or government relations as part of normal private sector employment (which we assume to be part of criterion 5) or in a sporting environment (which is included in either criterion 3 or 4).
 I make this judgement as someone who has done all three.

-** Foster's bio circulated by PFA indicated that he will complete his Law degree in 2019.
+** Foster's bio circulated by PFA indicated that he will complete his Law degree in the first quarter of 2019.

 ffa board, ffa governance, football governance